← All Growth Audits

 Every established player built for the human web: manual catalogs, traditional PIM workflows, human-operated storefronts.
 Anglera is building for a fundamentally different future — one where AI agents browse, compare, and purchase products autonomously.
 This is the "agentic commerce" wave, and no one has claimed it yet.

-The positioning we'd build: "Salsify and Akeneo were built for the human web.
+The positioning: "Salsify and Akeneo were built for the human web.
 Anglera is building product data infrastructure for AI agents."
 This differentiator, backed by content that defines the "agentic commerce" category, gives Anglera an uncontested territory that no competitor — regardless of funding — can credibly claim.

 This isn't about outspending the incumbents.
 It's about being first to own the narrative that defines where e-commerce is going next.